bdownie/RNAsnv/README.md

 #####################################################################################################################
 #
-## Section 2 - RNAsnv dependencies
+## Section 2 - RNAvc dependencies

-RNAsnv requires the following programs to be installed correctly.
+RNAvc requires the following programs to be installed correctly.
 See section X for step-by-step examples of how to install the programs on a linux system.

 Program | Tested version | Download link